DavidWaumsley/NoScriptShow/content/blog/2024/ep8.md

 Describe and critique what we’ve got on the website at the moment, plus a, an initial homepage design that David’s thrown together in, I believe Figma was the software of choice.
 Yeah. but if you do want to go and look at the homepage that we’re talking about now, it’ll obviously be changing, but that’s no script show.

-And, but if you want to go over and look at the video that we’re gonna be. putting out the, exactly the same content that you are hearing in the podcast.
+And, but if you want to go over and look at the video that we’re gonna be. putting out the, exactly the same content that you are hearing in the chat.
 You’ll hear every word the same, but you’ll be able to see it as well. ’cause it’ll be a video.
 You can find that if you go to youtube.com/at the at symbol and then no script show.

 I’m not sure you need the at symbol actually in there.
 But anyway, there it is. youtube.com/at no script show.
 So you can find it from there.
 So what do you want me to do?
 Would you like me to, first of all, put the homepage that we’ve currently got on?
 Or do you want to go straight to your figment PF design?